nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 You will now configure the `NGINX Upstream Block`, which is a `list of backend servers` that can be used by NGINX Proxy for load balancing requests.

-1. Within the mounted folder (`labs/lab4/nginx-oss/etc/nginx/conf.d`), create a new file called `upstreams.conf`, which will be the config file for the Upstream Block with three backends - web1, web2, and web3.
+1. Within the mounted folder (`labs/lab4/nginx-plus/etc/nginx/conf.d`), create a new file called `upstreams.conf`, which will be the config file for the Upstream Block with three backends - web1, web2, and web3.
 Type in the below commands within the new file.

     ```nginx
-    # NGINX Basics, OSS Proxy to three upstream NGINX containers
+    # NGINX Basics, Plus Proxy to three upstream NGINX containers
-    # Chris Akker, Shouvik Dutta - Feb 2024
+    # Nov 2024 - Chris Akker, Shouvik Dutta, Adam Currier
     #
     # nginx_cafe servers